This website uses cookies to enhance your experience

 Between Thursday 27 April 2023 and Friday 28 April 2023

 Inside Out is another exciting fusion of all forms of music and dance, including ballet, contemporary and hip-hop alongside a wide variety of instrumental solos.
 Inspired by the hilarious Pixar movie, the show melds many styles to explore the human mind and our complex and evolving emotions.
+Students of all ages will come together to form a huge cast of dances, singers and instrumentalists and they invite you to join them on a memorable adventure!

 Queen's College